wbrous/rugplay-ws/docs/index.md

 - **Event-driven Architecture**: Subscribe to specific events with custom handlers
 - **Dark Mode Support**: Toggle between light and dark themes for comfortable viewing

-{: .note }
-> **💡 Theme Toggle**: Look for the theme toggle button in the top-right corner to switch between light and dark modes.
-Your preference will be saved automatically!

 ## Quick Start

 ### Installation